 “If your child is having a hard time focusing, is being fidgety, not getting along with siblings, or acting out, a lot of times their behavior is telling us something that they can’t necessarily articulate,” she says.
 “This is a good time to take a break from the computer and get some of that energy out with free play, and just allow them to experience joy.”

 And while your kids are playing, take a moment to join them.
-“Parents are really busy now, but spend some time at your child’s level, engaging with them, finding out what they like, and how they’re feeling,” says Swankowski.
-“Playing together is a great way for kids to bond with their caregivers, especially in times like now.
-When there’s so much chaos going on, those moments are really meaningful.”
+“Parents can get really busy, but spend some time at your child’s level, engaging with them, finding out what they like, and how they’re feeling,” says Swankowski.
+“Playing together is a great way for kids to bond with their caregivers.”

 Related Posts :